jngong/travelogue/README.md

 > **ERROR**: Authorization - authorize_request not working for getEntries when sending request from the Client
 > **RESOLUTION**: Set the Authorization header to localstorage.getitem in the Axios.create method of the api helper.

-> **ERROR**: CreateUser function not setting state for currentUser and not saving JWT.
+> **ERROR**: CreateUser function not setting state for currentUser and not saving JWT
 > **RESOLUTION**: Console logged the JSON response to determine what's being returned back from the back-end and tracked the methods back to the UsersController.
 Realized that I needed to add Auth to the POST method of Users in order to save the JWT when the user is created.

 ***